evolvewithevan/auto-annotated-portfolio/content/pages/projects/project-three.md

 Needless to say I learned my lesson that day, Old shit is awesome!

-\<div style="text-align: center">*Thank you for reading the write-up for one of my old projects!
-If you enjoyed that one you may enjoy one of my other stories shown below!*\</div>
+## *Thank you for reading the write-up for one of my old projects!
+If you enjoyed that one you may enjoy one of my other stories shown below!*